tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 The output is cut to show the threeway handshake.
 As we can see from the headers, the rWnd of RECEIVER is set to 0, and thankfully our tests are not failing.
-Now we need to test for the persistent timer, which sould be started by the SENDER after it receives the SYN-ACK.
+Now we need to test for the persistent timer, which should be started by the SENDER after it receives the SYN-ACK.
 Since the Rx method is called before any computation on the received packet, we should utilize another method, namely ProcessedAck, which is the method called after each processed ACK.
 In the